hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 #### Single ESX Server Failure

-In the event of a server outage ESX will vMotion the PTFE virtual machine to a functioning ESX host.
+In the event of a server outage ESX will vMotion the Terraform Enterprise virtual machine to a functioning ESX host.
 This typically does not result in any visible outage to the end-user.

 ### Failure by Application Tier

-#### PTFE Servers
+#### Terraform Enterprise Servers

-Through deployment of two virtual machines in different ESX clusters, the PTFE Reference Architecture is designed to provide improved availability and reliability.
-Should the *PTFE-main* server fail, it can be recovered, or traffic can be routed to the *PTFE-standby* server to resume service when the failure is limited to the PTFE server layer.
-The load balancer should be manually updated to point to the stand-by PTFE VM after services have been started on it in the event of a failure.
+Through deployment of two virtual machines in different ESX clusters, the Terraform Enterprise Reference Architecture is designed to provide improved availability and reliability.
+Should the *TFE-main* server fail, it can be recovered, or traffic can be routed to the *TFE-standby* server to resume service when the failure is limited to the Terraform Enterprise server layer.
+The load balancer should be manually updated to point to the stand-by Terraform Enterprise VM after services have been started on it in the event of a failure.

 #### PostgreSQL Database